NicoWWW/NicoWWW.github.io/_posts/2023-09-07-Dandelion-Wine.md

 ![Picture 1](/assets/Dandelion_Wine/front-page.jpg)

-*Dandelion Wine* is a **Whimsical Slapstick Combat Game** for **Mobile Audiences**, developed in Unity with a 30-person multidisciplinary game team as part of a year-long advanced game project.
+*Dandelion Wine* is a Whimsical Slapstick Combat Game for Mobile Audiences, developed in Unity with a 30-person multidisciplinary game team as part of a year-long advanced game project.
 The game narrative is based on the Roman/Geek mythology, inviting players play as a mischievous glob of wine wreaking havoc at a cult festival, solve puzzles to grow bigger, and build an army of tipsy Winefolk to defeat the ultimate Wine God.

+**Platform** : Mobile

+**Engine** : Unity

+**Year** : 2023-2024

 <hr>